dcramer/django-static-compiler/README.rst

 The packages attribute accepts the following:

 src
-  a list of source files to include in this bunch.
-These will get compiled together when generating a compressed manifest
+  a list of source files to include in this bunch

 We'd make several variables available to post- and precompilers: